-An anti-racism training group has been established to plan our approach to all-staff training for 2020/2021.
-The details of the training programme have not yet been approved by the group.
+An anti-racism training working group was established to plan our approach to all-staff training.

-Several Senior Management Team members and key Communications team staff have attended and completed a two-day, externally run training course during the 2019/20 academic year.
+Several Senior Management Team members and key Communications team staff attended and completed a two-day, externally-run training course during the 2019/20 academic year.

 Employment of BME wellbeing and counselling staff and rollout of cultural competency training